ivan006/Course-Work--Notes/Destiny Code/readme.md

 For example imagine that instead of voting for the next president we voted for the next government budget spending plan?

 ### People and asset orientation
-To be more specific p-admin is about "the management of people done by people" and a-admin is about "the management of assets done by assets through people".
+To be more specific p-admin is about "the management of people by people" and a-admin is about "the management of assets by assets".